-- Professional Management -- Fund managers will add value by looking for under-priced TIPS in the secondary market.
+- Professional Management: Fund managers will add value by looking for under-priced TIPS in other markets.

-- Diversification -- TIPS with varying maturities will be owned by a TIPS fund creating a more diversified portfolio.
+- Diversification: TIPS with varying maturities will be owned by a TIPS fund giving you more diversity.

-- Convenience -- Unlike buying a TIPS bond, a TIPS fund can be readily bought and sold in odd dollar amounts.
-Investors will not need to roll TIPS upon maturity, but can be assured the mutual funds will have constant exposure to TIPS.
+- Convenience: Unlike buying a TIPS, a TIPS fund can be bought and sold in odd dollar amounts.
+You won't need to roll a TIP upon maturity; the fund's staff will ensure that there are more TIPS added to the fund.

-- Reinvestments -- As opposed to TIPS bonds, income from TIPS can be automatically reinvested in the fund without a sales charge.
+- Reinvestment: Unlike TIPS bonds, income from TIPS funds can be reinvested in the fund without a sales charge.

-- Volatility -- As opposed to TIPS bonds, TIPS mutual funds do not have a maturity, so investors wanting to cash out must accept the current price (which may be higher or lower than the amount originally invested).
+- Volatility: Unlike TIPS bonds, TIPS mutual funds do not have a maturity, so if you want to cash out, you must accept the current price.
+That price might be higher or lower than the amount you invested.

 Tax Tips on TIPS Mutual Funds

-Investors in TIPS mutual funds are taxed on both the annual income and the amount of the adjusted principal (i.e., the increase in the principal amount due to CPI) each year.
-The tax on the adjustment is referred to as “phantom income” because the investor doesn’t actually receive the adjustment in the form of an interest or dividend payment.
+If you own TIPS mutual funds, you're taxed on both the annual income and the amount of the adjusted value.
+The tax on the adjustment is called "phantom income."
+This is because you don't receive the adjustment in the form of an interest payment or dividend.

-Many TIPS mutual funds will pay out the principal adjusted portion as a dividend, but if you reinvest the dividends, it’s a mute point.
-You are still not receiving the dividend, yet you will owe income tax on the dividend payment.
-For this reason, many investors wisely choose to hold TIPS in a tax-deferred retirement account (e.g., IRA) to avoid the taxation.
+Many TIPS mutual funds will pay out the adjusted portion as a dividend.
+If you reinvest the dividends, you still owe income tax on it.
+For this reason, many people wisely choose to hold TIPS in a tax-deferred retirement account like an IRA to avoid taxes.

-It may seem counterintuitive, but buying a TIPS mutual fund will not necessarily protect your principal.
-In the short-term, TIPS funds may be volatile.
-TIPS are priced on a daily basis based on expectations of future inflation rates (and the value is also affected by changes in interest rates).
-If you own the TIPS bonds outright, you are assured to receive your adjusted principal upon maturity.
+Buying a TIPS mutual fund will not protect your money in the way a TIPS does.
+In the short term, TIPS funds may be more risky than TIPS.
+TIPS are priced daily based on a view of future inflation rates.
+Also, changes in interest rates affect their value.
+If you own the TIPS outright, you will receive your adjusted principal upon maturity.